 Skip to main content

-boy holding candy in an orange pumpkin bowl
+Hands of a trick-or-treater holding Halloween candy in an orange pumpkin bowl.

 Did you know that almost half of the entire U.S. population buys candy for Halloween?
-That’s over 150 million people.
-While we don’t know if everyone’s buying it to give away or eat themselves, we can confirm that a lot of folks hand out Halloween candy.
-Like us, you’re probably one of them.
-As seasoned candy pros, we wanted to share some of our top eight dos and don’ts for handing out the sweet stuff to every little ghost and goblin this holiday season.
-Read on for the ultimate Halloween candy guide!
+That’s over 150 million people and even more bags and wrappers of Halloween candy.
+As seasoned candy pros, we wanted to share some of our top trick-or-treating tips for handing out those sweets to every costumed ghoul and goblin this holiday season.
+Read on for the ultimate guide for Halloween safety tips and learn how to give out candy to trick-or-treaters!

-If you haven’t stocked up on Halloween candy yet, that’s okay.
+Don't worry if you haven’t stocked up on your Halloween candy yet.
 While the selection might not include your preferred choices, stores aren’t going to run out.
 Your procrastination may even save you a few bucks.
 Shops with an overabundance of candy are likely to have sales on or near October 31.
 In fact, a recent study from Ibotta reveals that shoppers get the best Halloween candy deals about four days before the big event.

 Pick out a few of your favorite candies and stash them away in your own Halloween candy jar or Halloween candy bucket.
 That way, you don’t spend the evening munching on what’s intended for trick-or-treaters.
 Don’t want to be tempted to eat any of it?
 Buy the ones you don’t like—it’s that easy!

 While it’s a nice gesture, some ingredients may cause children to choke or have an allergic reaction.
-Plus, parents are going to want to know what their kids are eating.
+Plus, parents will want to know what their kids are eating.
 Save yourself some time and effort and stick to the store-bought stuff.

 There are usually nearby businesses or dentist offices that’ll take candy donations for their own Halloween candy dish.
 In fact, Soldiers’ Angels Treats for Troops is a Halloween candy collection program where local businesses accept excess Halloween candy in exchange for goodies once trick-or-treating season is over.
 Visit soldiersangels.org to learn more.

-Creepy holiday decorations with sounds and lights might be entertaining for older kids and adults, but they can be frightening for the younger crowd.
-Households welcoming the littlest of ghouls should stick to outdoor decorations, like smiling pumpkins and friendly characters, that won’t deter them from getting near the prized treats.
+Scary Halloween decorations with sounds and lights might be entertaining for older kids and adults, but they can be frightening for the younger crowd.
+Households welcoming the littlest of ghouls should stick to outdoor decorations, like smiling carved pumpkins and friendly characters, that won’t deter them from getting near the prized treats.

-DON’T: Forget to turn off outside lights when you’re all out.
+8. Turn off your porch lights when you’re all out.

 Lights out: That’s the universal signal for no candy here.
 After you’ve run out of candy, turn off your outdoor lights, so trick-or-treaters know to bypass your house.
 Just remember to turn them back on, for safety reasons, before going to bed.